Dupont Plaza Hotel arson: Investigation and lawsuits

 U.S. law firms whose past liability cases included the MGM Grand Hotel fire in Las Vegas and a Stouffer's Inn fire in New York State sent attorneys to represent fire victims.
 Ultimately, 2,300 plaintiffs filed 264 separate lawsuits against 230 defendants, seeking a total of $1.8 billion in damages.
 These were consolidated in the United States District Court for the District of Puerto Rico in San Juan.
 The Court of Appeals for the First Circuit referred to the consolidated lawsuit as a "litigatory monster".

 Raymond L. Acosta, assigned as trial judge for the claims, divided the trial into phases, for which representative plaintiffs were selected.
-The first phase, against the so-called DuPont family defendants, who included the corporation that owned the hotel and some forty limited partnerships, corporations, and individuals who the plaintiffs claimed controlled the hotel, went to trial on March 15, 1989.
+The first phase, against the so-called DuPont family defendants, which included the corporation that owned the hotel and some forty limited partnerships, corporations, and individuals who the plaintiffs claimed controlled the hotel, went to trial on March 15, 1989.
 This phase was settled on May 11, 1989, for between $85 million and $100 million.

 The second phase, against 107 defendants consisting of suppliers and other product liability parties, went to trial about 45 days later.
 After nine months of trial, the Court directed verdicts of no liability in favor of three defendants: Johnson Controls, Inc., Barber Colman, Inc., and Quantum Chemical.
 A number of the other defendants had settled and trial resumed against 36 remaining defendants on May 14, 1990.

 After fifteen months of trial, the jury reached its verdict following one week of deliberations.
 Of the ten remaining defendants the jury found five not liable.
 In all, payments for the deaths and injuries totaled more than $210 million and court records show that the case involved more than 1,000,000 documents.